 - Muscle aches and weakness

-- Swollen lymph glands in the neck, armpits, and groin
+- Swollen glands (lymph nodes) in the neck, armpits, and groin

 Complications Of Mono